Manual vs Automated Testing

 There are a few more aspects distinguishing manual testing from automated one.
 Keep your eye on these while choosing the proper testing type for each software project:

 On the one hand, manual testing implies human involvement, which often leaves some room for human error to slip in.
 This can affect the final product and reduce its quality and reliability.
 On the other hand, with automated testing in use, you totally avoid such issues.
 Moreover, the risk of errors during automation won’t increase with more retests conducted.
-Therefore, automated testing will be more reliable and more effective in assuring the quality of your product.
+Therefore, automated testing will be more reliable and effective in assuring the quality of your product.

 - Testing time

-Since manual testing is set up and run, well, manually, it does take more time than automated one.
+Since manual testing is set up and run, well, manually, it does take more time than an automated one.
 Created once, automated tests can be reused as many times as needed without human engagement, thus saving time and resources.

 - User experience

 Manual testing is a much better way to check the user-friendliness of an app and define all pain points users might face during their interaction with this app.
-A QA engineer running a usability test works with an application manually and analyzes it like a user would.
+A QA engineer running a usability test works with an application manually and analyzes it as a user would.
 Automated testing works according to pre-written scenarios and may skip some important elements impacting users’ behavior if those were unobvious during the test design.

 - Retesting complexity

 When testing an app manually and finding a bug or an issue, a QA engineer needs to retest the software and check if the bug comes up again.
-Moreover, such retests should be performed with all the same settings, including browser version, test length, device type, and other parameters, which requires additional effort from a tester.
+Moreover, such retests should be performed with all the same settings, including browser version, test length, device type, and other parameters, which require additional effort from a tester.
 So, in cases when testing should be executed more than twice, automated testing is a better choice, as it can be run as many times as needed keeping the same settings and parameters even without the additional involvement of a QA engineer.